Chabare/regular_dicers_bot/commands.md

-users - Shows every user in the chat who has participated in the chat at some time (format: <Name | Roll (jumbo) | muted>) price_stats - Shows every user with his associated price statistics ({user}: {attendance}/{price} = {attendance/price}) get_data - Returns the state representation for the current chat as a file ({chat.title}.json)
+users - Shows every user in the chat who has participated in the chat at some time (format: <Name | Roll (jumbo) | muted>) price_stats - Shows every user with his associated price statistics ({user}: {attendance}/{price} = {attendance/price}) get_data - Returns the state representation for the current chat as a file ({chat.title}.json) add_insult - Adds an insult which is sent, when someone is not attending ({username} is replaced with the name of the user) (chat_admin command)
 ```